 We offer a range of industry-leading tests to help us determine whether you’re suffering from a build-up of toxins such as heavy metals and mycotoxins.

 In the modern world we are exposed to thousands of toxins in our environment.
 We ingest, inhale and absorb toxins in drinking water, air, and the food supply, cosmetics and home pesticides.
 Some of these toxic chemicals resist metabolism and excretion and accumulate in body tissues, defined as a ‘body burden’ .
 These chemicals can dramatically influence our digestive health, immunity, hormones and brain function.

 Environmental and heavy metal toxicity testing have become a crucial part of our approach.
 At the London Clinic of Nutrition, we use environmental and toxicity tests such as mould and mycotoxin testing, heavy metals testing and toxic non-metal chemicals.

-How do you test for toxicity?
+How do we test for toxicity?

-Urine, serum, plasma, whole blood, red blood cells, faeces, hair, fingernails and the list goes on.
-Many testing companies test for 30+ elements, most commonly in urine and blood serum.
 When testing for toxicity, different testing methods are often combined, simply because a single sample test may not give us the most accurate result for some of the toxins.
 This is because each toxin is unique in the way it’s excreted, when it’s excreted, and how the results should be interpreted.

 Here are some of the examples of how we would investigate your toxicity levels at our clinic: